Aberdare Girls’ School

 The Aberdare Girls School development was an historic conservation project, converting an existing Victorian school into accommodation for over 55’s, the project consisted of a number of bungalows to the rear of the existing school, providing adapted properties for our client Hafod Housing.

-- We put a planning application together which turned the original school building into 26 one and two-bedroom apartments aimed at over 55’s, as well as 18 new build properties to the rear of the site, made up of 16 bungalows and 2 houses.
+We put a planning application together which turned the original school building into 26 one-bedroom and two-bedroom apartments aimed to accommodate over 55’s, as well as 18 new build properties to the rear of the site, made up of 16 bungalows and 2 houses.

-- Challenges on the site including maintaining the facade of the original school building whilst bringing the building up to modern building standards.
+- Maintaining the existing facade of the original school building whilst bringing the building up to modern building standards.

 - Fusing the existing building elements with modern designs, ensuring its compatibility.

 - Surface water drainage

 The development now renamed “Llys yr ysgol” was handed over to our Client, Hafod Housing Association in the summer of 2020.

 Recognised as a significant development by industry professionals, the development made the Federation of Master Builders (FMB) magazine within the March 2020 addition, a very proud moment for everyone involved within the scheme.

 (Page 15 – https://online.flippingbook.com/view/533571/14/)